MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 - Teams app
 - Device firmware

 Device firmware updates happen automatically by default.
-You can, however, set up Teams to update firmware and other software components manually.
+You can, however, update firmware and other software components manually.
 When applying updates manually, they can be applied immediately or scheduled for a future date and time.

 Only firmware versions that have been tested by Microsoft are available for automatic or manual update via the Teams admin center.
 Firmware versions tested by Microsoft are labeled **Verified by Microsoft**.
 Firmware versions that haven't been tested by Microsoft are labeled **Unknown version**.
 Devices running an unknown firmware version can't be automatically updated; these devices can only be manually updated.